Foreign relations of South Africa during apartheid: Sanctions

 On 6 November 1962, the United Nations General Assembly passed Resolution 1761, condemning South African apartheid policies.
-On 7 August 1963 the United Nations Security Council passed Resolution 181 calling for a voluntary arms embargo against South Africa, and that very year, a Special Committee Against Apartheid was established to encourage and oversee plans of action against the regime.
+On 7 August 1963, the United Nations Security Council passed Resolution 181 calling for a voluntary arms embargo against South Africa, and that very year, a Special Committee Against Apartheid was established to encourage and oversee plans of action against the regime.

 In 1966, the United Nations held the first (of many) colloquiums on apartheid.
 The General Assembly announced 21 March as the International Day for the Elimination of Racial Discrimination, in memory of the Sharpeville massacre.
-In 1971, the UN General Assembly formally denounced the institution of homelands, and a motion was passed in 1974 to eject South Africa from the UN, but this was discarded by France, Britain and the United States of America, all of them key trade associates of South Africa.
+In 1971, the UN General Assembly formally denounced the institution of homelands, and a motion was passed in 1974 to eject South Africa from the UN, but this was discarded by France, the United Kingdom and the United States, all of them key trade partners of South Africa.

 One probable type of action against South Africa was economic sanction.
 If UN affiliates broke fiscal and trading links with the country, it would make it all the trickier for the apartheid government to uphold itself and its policies.
 Such sanctions were argued frequently within the UN, and many recognised and backed it as an effectual and non-violent way of applying force, but South Africa's major trading partners once more voted against mandatory sanctions.
 In 1962, the UN General Assembly requested that its members split political, fiscal and transportation connections with South Africa.
 In 1968, it suggested the deferral of all cultural, didactic and sporting commerce as well.
-From 1964, the US and Britain discontinued their dealings of armaments to South Africa.
+From 1964, the US and UK discontinued their dealings of armaments to South Africa.
 In spite of the many cries for sanctions, however, none were made obligatory, because South Africa's main trading partners were again primarily concerned for their own financial security.

 In 1977, the voluntary UN arms embargo became mandatory with the passing of United Nations Security Council Resolution 418.

-An oil embargo was introduced on 20 November 1987 when the United Nations General Assembly adopted a voluntary international oil embargo.
+An oil embargo was introduced on 20 November 1987 when the UN General Assembly adopted a voluntary international oil embargo.